-A child with ODD shows the symptoms often, in a way that interferes with usual daily activities, and for at least six months.
+A child with ODD shows the symptoms very often, in a way that interferes with usual daily activities, and for at least six months.

 If you think your child might have ODD, it’s best to speak with your GP or school counsellor for a referral to the right health professional.

 It’s normal to hope that your child will grow out of ODD, but ODD won’t go away by itself.
-Your child needs professional treatment early on.
+Your child needs professional diagnosis and treatment early on.
 This will help your child develop the skills she needs to make and keep friends, get and keep a job, and build a support network later in life.

 The next step is working with health professionals to develop a behaviour management plan, which can make the behaviour easier to handle – for you and your child.

 - learn how to improve his behaviour and understand how it affects other people